dispalt/sbt-reactjs/README.md

 # TODO
 - [ ] Host the artifacts
-- [ ] Figure out how to reliably use JSX without npm install
+- [x] Figure out how to reliably use JSX without npm install – built webjars correctly.